 We believe we provide five core benefits to our shareholders.
-First, we are an established firm with a positive track record of investing in venture capital-backed companies.
-Second, we provide shareholders with access to disruptive science-enabled companies, particularly ones that are enabled by nanotechnology that would otherwise be difficult to access or inaccessible for most current and potential shareholders.
+First, we are an established firm with a positive track record of investing in venture capital-backed companies as further discussed in "Investments and Current Investment Pace" on page 56.
+Second, we provide shareholders with access to disruptive science-enabled companies, particularly ones that are enabled by BIOLOGY+, that would otherwise be difficult to access or inaccessible for most current and potential shareholders.
 Third, we have an existing portfolio of companies at varying stages of maturity that provide for a potential pipeline of investment returns over time.
 Fourth, we are able to invest opportunistically in a range of types of securities to take advantage of market inefficiencies.
-Fifth, we provide access to venture capital investments in a vehicle that, unlike private venture capital firms, is both transparent and liquid.
+Fifth, we provide access to venture capital investments in a vehicle that, unlike private venture capital firms, has permanent capital, is transparent and is liquid.

-We are an early-stage, active investor in transformative companies.
-We make venture capital investments in companies enabled by multi-disciplinary, scientific innovations, particularly those enabled by nanotechnology and microsystems.
+We build transformative companies from disruptive science.
+We make venture capital investments in companies enabled by multidisciplinary, disruptive science.
 We define venture capital investments as the money and resources made available to privately held and publicly traded small businesses with exceptional growth potential.
-Nanotechnology and microsystems are technologies that allow for the characterization, design, manipulation and manufacture of materials and systems on the molecular and micro levels, respectively.